Distinguished Dissertation Award Application Procedures

 A nomination packet may also include the following optional items:

-- abstract appendices containing non-textual material such as charts, tables or figures. (pdf preferred, number each page, and put nominee’s name on each page)
+- abstract appendices containing non-textual material such as charts, tables or figures.
+(PDF file, number each page, and put nominee’s name on each page)

-Electronic delivery of the above materials as PDF files to Dr. Debra Charlesworth is preferred.
+Electronic delivery of the above materials as PDF files to Dr. Debra Charlesworth via email to email@example.com is preferred.
 If documents are too large to be e-mailed, Google Drive can be used to share the appropriate files.

 The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
 Applications will be evaluated on the impact and significance of the research.